 Your voice has to be uniform all through your content.
 This will make sure that you only receive the visitors you want to your site.
 Eventually, you will not have many site visitors and little conversions.

 Some companies spend a fortune on excellent content.
-They hire the best real estate copywriter, and pay the highest copywriting rates, but fail in landing the right market.
+They hire the best real estate content writer, and pay the highest copywriting rates, but fail in landing the right market.

 Though they are creating exceptional real estate content, they are not offering value to the target market.
-Unlike the quality of content, content value is measured by its appropriateness to the buyer persona.
+Unlike the quality of content, content value is measured by the appropriateness to the buyer persona.

-For example, this article is written specifically for someone who is looking for a real estate copywriter.
-It will not offer much value to someone who is looking for a newsletter writer, Amazon product description writer, or an HVAC writer.
+For example, this article is written specifically for someone who is looking for a real estate content writer.
+It will not offer much value to someone who is looking for a newsletter writer, Amazon product description writer, or HVAC writer.

 The same case applies to you.
 The customer wants to buy a home.
 What type of home is he or she looking for?
-What is his or her budget range?
+What is the budget range?
 Should the house be ready to move in?
 Is a pet-friendly environment a necessity?